Factbox: What will British PM May's successor do about Brexit?

 He said he would set out his Brexit plans in more detail at a formal leadership launch, but told the BBC: “In government and in this job I have got to grips with preparing for a no-deal, it is a possible outcome ...
 We would be able to get through it but it is ultimately better for all of us if we secure a deal and leave in an orderly way.”

-“We must leave the EU before we have an election,” Gove said on Twitter, saying Labour leader Jeremy Corbyn could end up as prime minister with support from Scottish nationalists.
+“We must leave the EU before we have an election,” Gove said on Twitter, adding that otherwise Labour leader Jeremy Corbyn could end up as prime minister with support from Scottish nationalists.

 Gove, who was adopted as a child, was educated at Oxford University.